billchaison/Windows-Trix/README.md

 ## >> Node.js bind and reverse shell using node.exe

 The Node.js JavaScript runtime is occasionally found on a Windows system either as a standalone installation or bundled in with some other application (e.g. Adobe Creative Cloud).
-You can also extract the node.exe binary from the <a href="https://nodejs.org/en/download/" target="_blank">ZIP package</a> and copy it to a victim computer.
+You can also extract the node.exe binary from the [ZIP package](https://nodejs.org/en/download/ "Node.js Download") and copy it to a victim computer.

 Example of a bind shell (socket server)<br />
 ```javascript